gisaia/ARLAS-EA-datacube-builder/README.md

   debug: True
 ```

+The output datacubes and previews can be configured to be written either locally or in an object store through the `storage` parameter of the `configs/outputObjectStore.yml` file.
+Several options are available:

+- "local" to write locally
+- "gs" to write in Google Cloud Storage

 In order to be able to access Object Stores, an `credentials` file must be created to set the global variables used.

 ```yaml